kcaliskan/advanced-js/7-functional-programming/1-functional-programming.md

 data --> fn --> data --> fn -->

-We have data that getsprocessed by a function that outputs some sort of data and that data gets processed by another function that outputs that data in a new form and so on and so fort.
-Composebility is a system design principle that deals with this relationship of components.
-Highly composoble system provides components that can be selected and assebled in a various combinations just like an assembly line.
+We have data that gets processed by a function that outputs some sort of data and that data gets processed by another function that outputs that data in a new form and so on and so fort.
+Composability is a system design principle that deals with this relationship of components.
+Highly composable system provides components that can be selected and assebled in a various combinations just like an assembly line.

 // Compose